DIAG-Sapienza-BPM-Smart-Spaces/rotalaser_simulation/README.md

 # BUG weird issue
 Once in a while, lights decide to stop work and the only way-around (a part from increase their intensity to 10M+ lumen...) is to create another scene and import the whole led & cardboard prefab.
-Right now I don't what trigger this, maybe some incorrect lights/shadows/exposure settings.
+Right now I don't understand what trigger this, maybe some incorrect lights/shadows/exposure settings.

 # Instructions